vdbrink/vdbrink.github.io/index.md

 Welcome to my blog about Home Automations and other tech projects.

-You find here project where I work on.
-Projects related to Home Assistant, ESP, electronics, Zigbee.
+Here you can find projects I worked on, related to Home Assistant, ESP, electronics and Zigbee.

 ---